huxiangyun/kaggle_CreditCardFraudDetection/README.md

   1) Class weights: impose a heavier cost when errors are made in the minority class<br>
   2) Down-sampling: randomly remove instances in the majority class<br>
   3) Up-sampling: randomly replicate instances in the minority class<br>
-  4) Synthetic minority sampling technique (SMOTE): down samples the majority class and synthesizes new minority instances by interpolating between existing ones<br> We will use SMOTE.<b>
+  4) Synthetic minority sampling technique (SMOTE): down samples the majority class and synthesizes new minority instances by interpolating between existing ones<br> We will use SMOTE.</b>

 We have used R package called "corrplot"[1].
 Here positive correlations are displayed in blue and negative correlations are displayed in red color.
 Color intensity and the size of the circle are proportional to the correlation coefficients.
 The legend color shows the correlation coefficients and the corresponding colors[2]. </br>